keithalewis/math/opm.md

-We make the usual unrealistic assumptions that prices are real numbers instead of integral multiples of each instrument's minimum trading increment/tick size and there is no bid-ask spread depending on the amount being bought or sold, much less any consideration of credit or tax issues.
+We make the usual unrealistic assumptions that prices are real numbers instead of integral multiples of each instrument's minimum trading increment/tick size and there is no bid-ask spread, much less any consideration of credit or tax issues.
 We also ignore the fact instruments can only be purchased in integral multiples of their minimum share/lot size.
-The [Appendix](#appendix) proposes a model that can incorporate more realistic assumptions.
+The [Appendix](#appendix) posits a model that can incorporate more realistic assumptions.

 Quants turn mathematical models into software used for trading.
 If a model is deployed without ensuring it is arbitrage-free then buy-side